vdhamer/Photo-Club-Hub/.github/README.md

 - the `Readme` screen opens via the Info (ⓘ) button available on most tabs,
 - the `Prelude` screen is briefly shown when the app launches.</p>

 The individual screens are described below.
+The Tabs are reachable via the Tab Bar, and can be interpreted as having multiple sheets of paper, and being able to decide which is on top as long as the Tab bar is visible.
+The Screens mean you have navigated away from one of the Tabs, but will - when done - return to the Tab you came from.
 <ul>

 ### The `Maps` Tab